 The current members allowances payable under the scheme and the members receiving special responsibility allowances can be found here.

-You can also view summaries of the allowances and expenses claimed by Members at Cheltenham Borough Council for each year;
+You can also view summaries of the allowances and expenses received by Members at Cheltenham Borough Council for each year;

 More details of the members allowance scheme can be found in Part 6 of the Council's Constitution

 The Mayor and Deputy Mayor take office in May each year.
 The Mayor receives a Mayoral Allowance which reflects their role as Civic Head and similarly the Deputy Mayor receives an allowance as their deputy.
-In addition they also receive a contribution towards the expenses they incur as Civic Head when attending events which covers clothing, donations, raffle tickets and tickets for events.
-This is up to £500 for the Mayor and £100 for the Deputy Mayor and the individuals holding that office can submit a claim to the Mayor’s office.
+This includes a contribution towards the expenses they incur as Civic Head when attending events which covers clothing, donations, raffle tickets and tickets for events.
+This is typically up to £500 for the Mayor and £100 for the Deputy Mayor and the individuals holding that office can submit a claim to the Mayor’s office.
 A breakdown of these expenses for each civic year can be found here.